 The info pack that is either emailed or posted to you must be returned within 6 months.

 Referring Somebody Else

-As a charity, we do not charge for our services but ask for a donation each session to cover our costs and those of the counsellor.
+As a charity, we ask for a donation each session to cover our costs and those of the counsellor.
 Please see the donation page for further info.